mickymacirl/rathmackneecastle/README.md

 **Test Steps:**

 1. Open the corresponding browser and open Rathmacknee Castle site.
-2. Open the browser developments tools by hitting the corresponding dev tools short cut.
+2. Open the browser development tools by hitting the corresponding dev tools shortcut.
 3. Resize to the desired width.
-4. Click and drag browser window to lower or higher window size.
+4. Click and drag the browser window to lower or higher window size.

 **Expected:**